 Mass-market LNBs must be powered through the port that carries the IF output.
-This requires a small device called a bias tee between the LNB and the receiver.
+This is usually done by inserting a small device called a bias tee between the LNB and the receiver.

 "Quattro" LNBs can be powered through a dedicated port, without a bias tee.
 This approach has not been validated yet.

-The nominal voltage for European "universal" LNBs is 13/18 V, but 12 V is fine and most models will work down to 9 V. Current consumption is typically 100 - 200 mA at 12 V. I use a USB-powered DC-DC converter for convenience, but any regulated power supply with suitable characteristics should do.
+The nominal voltage for European "universal" LNBs is 13/18 V, but 12 V is fine and most models will work down to 9 V. Current consumption is typically 100 - 200 mA.
+I use a USB-powered DC-DC converter for convenience, but any regulated power supply with suitable characteristics should do.

-Attenuators are available with F-type connectors from satellite TV suppliers, and with SMA connectors for professional applications.
+Attenuators can be cascaded.
+They are available with F-type connectors from satellite TV suppliers, and with SMA connectors for professional applications.

 Any SDR receiver capable of tuning to 700 - 800 MHz and capturing 2.4 million samples per second should work.
 Devices that can capture more than 4 million samples per second (or twice the symbol rate of the signal of interest) yield more robust results.

 This article focuses on rtl-sdr dongles because they are inexpensive.
 A well-shielded variant with a TCXO and SMA connector is worth the extra $15 over a basic model.